-You will need to update and maintain this list every time you sell or acquire new equipment.
-Doing this will influence the amount that you’ll need to pay in premiums.
+You will need to update and maintain the list every time you sell or acquire new equipment.
+Doing this will affect the amount that you’ll need to pay in premiums.

-For instance, if you work outdoors and shoot the wildlife or landscapes or work as a wedding photographer, you may need to pay more in premiums.
-This is because you’re exposing your camera equipment to natural elements.
-Furthermore, working outdoors also leaves your camera equipment exposed to thefts and accidents.
+For instance, if you work outdoors and shoot wildlife or landscapes or work as a wedding photographer, you may need to pay more in premiums.
+Photography equipment insurance for such businesses is expensive because you’re exposing your camera equipment to the elements.
+Furthermore, working outdoors also leaves your camera equipment vulnerable to theft and accidents.

-On the contrary, your rates will be lower if you only use your camera and equipment inside a studio.
-This is because unlike the great outdoors, photography studios are generally much safer.
+Your rates will be lower if you only use your camera and equipment inside a studio.
+Unlike the great outdoors, photography studios are generally much safer, more controlled environments.

-However, some carriers can set the same amount for both cases.
+Some carriers may set the same amount for both indoors and outdoors.
 But it’s important to be specific and upfront with your broker from the very start to avoid any misunderstandings.

 What Does Camera Equipment Insurance Cover?

-Camera equipment coverage is an add-on of camera insurance.
-It needs to be added to your camera insurance to take effect.
-It then provides the same range of protection to your photography equipment as it does to your camera.
+Camera equipment coverage is an add-on of camera insurance and needs to be added to your camera insurance to take effect.
+Once you add the policy into your camera insurance coverage, it provides the same range of protection to your photography equipment as it does to your camera.

 Camera insurance can help protect your camera and equipment against:

-Suppose the lens element of your camera cracks or shatters or if liquid damage impairs its internal components.
-Your camera insurance will help pay for repairs or replacement.
-Similarly, if your tripod falls and one of its hinges comes loose, this policy can pay to fix it.
+If the lens element of your camera cracks or shatters or if your camera’s internal components are impaired due to liquid damage, your camera insurance can help pay for repairs or replacement.
+Similarly, if your tripod falls and one of its hinges come loose, this policy can pay to fix it.

 Electrical or Mechanical Breakdown

-Most new cameras come with a six-month to a year warranty.
-During this period, the company or the shop provides complete repair and replacement service.
-However, if your camera equipment experiences an electrical or mechanical breakdown after the warranty period has expired, this policy can help in covering the repair or replacement cost.
+Most new cameras come with a six-month-to-a-year warranty under which the company or the shop provides full repair and replacement service.
+But if your camera equipment experiences an electrical or mechanical breakdown after the warranty period has expired, this policy can help in covering the repair or replacement cost.

-For example, if your camera lens’ focus ring gets stuck or the remote shutter button stops working, your camera insurance will cover any repair fees.
+For example, if your camera lens’s focus ring gets stuck, or the remote shutter button stops working, your camera insurance will cover any repair fees.

 Theft or Loss

-If you were to lose your camera or camera equipment to theft, this policy will cover the expenses for its replacement.
+If you lose your camera or camera equipment to theft, this policy will cover the cost of its replacement.
 However, there may be some exclusions if you’re found to have left your camera and camera equipment in a place that wasn’t secure or if it was left unattended.

 Damage Due to Wear and Tear

-The camera and equipment you’re trying to insure must be purchased directly from an authorized distributor, retail store, or manufacturer.
+The camera and equipment you’re trying to insure must have been purchased directly from an authorized distributor, retail store, or manufacturer.
 Insurers need to be provided proof of genuine purchase for the policy to pass.

-Cosmetic damages such as dents and scratches to your camera body that doesn’t affect the functionality of the camera will not be covered.
+Cosmetic damage such as dents and scratches to your camera body that don’t affect the functionality of the camera will not be covered.

 Cameras Used for Commercial Use

-Camera equipment insurance will not cover cameras and camcorders used for commercial use.
-You may need to take out a business owners policy if you’re looking to cover them.
+Cameras and camcorders that are used for commercial use are not covered by camera insurance.
+You may need to take out a business owners policy if you want to cover them.